junkawahara/reconfillion/README.md

 ## Note

-This software (and graphillion) needs a lot of memory to solve problems with large size instances.
+This software (and graphillion) needs a lot of memory to solve problems with large-size instances.